antonverburg/ha-pca9685/README.md

 ## YAML Configuration

 This integration can be configured and set up manually via YAML.
-To enable the integration binary_sensor or switch in your installation, add the following to your `configuration.yaml` file:
+To enable the light or number in your installation, add the following to your `configuration.yaml` file:

 ```yaml
 # Example configuration.yaml entry